Girls Varsity Basketball Recaps

 Coming out of the break, Lapeer played clean aggressive ball.
 The Lightning outscored Kearsley 17–8 in the third quarter, cutting the deficit to just two points and entering the fourth trailing 38–36.

 With 3:13 remaining, Lapeer trailed 45–39, but the Lightning were determined to continue their comeback.
 The team closed the gap quickly, capped by Madison White’s steal and layup, which tied the game at 45-45 with 1:31 remaining.
 Ellery Muir's three-pointer with 43 seconds left capped Lapeer’s 9-0 run and pushed the lead to 48-45.
 With 23 seconds on the clock, Kearsley converted a field goal to pull within one, 48-47.
 The ensuing possession Lilly Norman sank two clutch free throws with 16 seconds remaining, pushing the lead to 50–47.
-Ellery Muir secured the rebound on the next possession, was fouled, and made one of two free throws to seal the 51–47 victory.
+Muir secured the rebound on the next possession, was fouled, and made one of two free throws to seal the 51–47 victory.

 Lapeer dominated the glass, out-rebounding Kearsley 56–37.
 Jayla Holiday led the way with 10 rebounds, followed by Alana Kosmak with nine and Taylor Morris with six.
 Defensively, the Lightning were disruptive all night, recording 20 team steals, led by Madison White’s six, Lilly Norman’s five, and Alana Kosmac’s four.
 In the decisive fourth quarter, Lapeer forced nine turnovers, including six steals.